tobyclh/UnityCNTK/README.md

 ## Update 15/7/2017
 Recently I have not been updating this because of personal matter and the fact that Microsoft is considering to give full support including training etc. on .NET framework.
-Will start to work on this again as soon as I can get a more clear vision about how the base framework is heading to (rather confusing now if you look at the issue in CNTK .NET.
-If you need something rn, let me know.
+Will start to work on this again as soon as I can get a clearer vision about where the framework is heading to (rather confusing now if you look at the issue in CNTK .NET.
+Meanwhile If you need something rn, let me know.

 ### Planned Features